i4ybrid/discord-notify-webhook/README.md

 # Discord Notify Webhook

-This is a tool that will work in conjunction with Chrome on Linux variants that use dbus to push desktop notifications.
+This is a tool that will work in conjunction with Chrome on Linux variants that use dbus to push the desktop notifications from Chrome's Discord onto a webhook in Discord.
+This way you won't miss any more notifications; or at least have a log of them.

 ## Installation